MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 (From the [Microsoft docs on Automation])

 The if block on line 12 is needed for testing if you were to use the Azure portal's test pane (shown later).
-A real webhook recieved will contain data in the $Webhook.RequestBody, however this isn't the case from the test pane so this logic is required for testing from there.
+A real webhook received will contain data in the $Webhook.RequestBody, however this isn't the case from the test pane so this logic is required for testing data passed from there.

 The data is converted from JSON to a PowerShell object and the properties in the RequestBody property is saved to another variable for output.